• Skip to primary navigation

 If you do use wooden skewers, make sure to soak skewers in warm water for at least 10-30 minutes prior to using.

-I like to pour about 1-2 TBSP of oil onto a paper towel and rub it onto the grill grates where you’ll add the skewers.
+I like to pour about 1-2 tablespoon of oil onto a paper towel and rub it onto the grill grates where you’ll add the skewers.

 I remove the skin of the swordfish first by cutting it off.
 You can eat the skin, but it doesn’t add a great taste.